sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### `SmartContract` subclasses Types

-They can be imported as dependencies and use as libraries.
+Libraries derived from `SmartContract` can be imported as dependencies and reused by other `SmartContract`s.

 ## Variable declarations